whyDK37/spring-framework/import-into-idea.md

 _Within your locally cloned spring-framework working directory:_

-1. Generate IDEA metadata with `./gradlew :spring-oxm:compileTestJava cleanIdea idea`
+1. Generate IDEA metadata with `./gradlew :spring-oxm:compileTestJava cleanIdea idea` or `./gradlew cleanIdea idea`
 2. Import into IDEA as usual
 3. Set the Project JDK as appropriate
 4. Add git support